Contractor vs Employee

 • Can work for multiple clients

-• Pays own taxes (self-employment tax)
+• Pays own self-employment taxes

 Employee